 Configure the WLC as an AAA client.

-Create the User database and define NAR for SSID-based
+Create the User database and define NAR for SSID-based authentication.

 Enable EAP authentication.